 - Pour into prepared pan and spread evenly.
 Bake for 20 minutes.
 Then turn the heat off and leave the pan in the oven for another 15 minutes.
 Remove pan to a rack to cool completely.

-- Cut into desired size of brownies.
+- Cut into your desired size of brownies.
 Sprinkle individual brownies with powdered sugar before serving.
-Serve with vanilla ice cream and Sugared Cranberries, if desired.
+Serve with vanilla ice cream and sugared cranberries, if desired.

 Notes